patbi/jstransitions/readme.md

 > clone and enjoy project

-## Step1 : request the following url from Your CMD :
+## Step1 : request the following url from Your browser :

 ```bash
 https://github.com/patbi/jstransitions